timlabs/uscode/United States Code/TITLE 06-DOMESTIC SECURITY/CHAPTER 1-HOMELAND SECURITY ORGANIZATION/SUBCHAPTER XV-HOMELAND SECURITY GRANTS/Part B-Grants Administration.md

     * The Department and each recipient of a grant administered by the Department shall provide the Comptroller General and any officer or employee of the Government Accountability Office with full access to information regarding the activities carried out related to any grant administered by the Department.

   * #### (C) Improper payments
-    * Consistent with the Improper Payments Information Act of 2002 (31 U.S.C.
-3321 note), for each of the grant programs under sections 604 and 605 of this title and section 762 of this title, the Administrator shall specify policies and procedures for—
+    * Consistent with subchapter IV of chapter 33 of title 31, for each of the grant programs under sections 604 and 605 of this title and section 762 of this title, the Administrator shall specify policies and procedures for—

       * (i) identifying activities funded under any such grant program that are susceptible to significant improper payments; and